ColasDroin/collider-dashboard/docs/index.md

 - `--port`, or `-p`, sets the port on which the dashboard will be deployed.
 Default value to `8080``.
 - `--force-reload`, or `-f`,  sets a boolean indicating whether the collider dashboard data should be reloaded if already existing.
 Optional.
 - `--ignore-footprint`, or `-i`, sets a boolean indicating whether the footprint should be ignored to gain computation time.
 Optional.
+- `--simplify`, or `-s`, sets a boolean indicating whether the Twiss/Survey tables should be simplified (removode duplicates and entry/exit marker elements) to gain computation time.
+Optional.
 - `--debug`, or `-d`, sets a boolean indicating whether the dashboard should be run in debug mode.
 Optional.

 After computing some temporary variables (this may take a while the first time), this will deploy a local server and open the dashboard in a browser window.